ivashnyov/Bengali.AI-Handwritten-Grapheme-Classification/README.md

 There is nothing innovative here, we just did it carefully :wink:
 # Final submission
-Our final submission consists of four **se_resnext101_32x4d** models, trained on four different folds and original image size
+Our final submission consists of four **se_resnext101_32x4d** models, trained on four different folds for 200 epochs on 128x128 image size and then trained for 200 epochs on 224x224 image size with a smaller learning rate.
 # Appreciation
 - [Catalyst](https://github.com/catalyst-team/catalyst)
 - [Albumentations](https://github.com/albumentations-team/albumentations)